Editors Note: (November 16, 2017) Scientists have agreed that gene drives are too risky, according to the New York Times.

 XNA is the precursor, many hope, for long-term storage of massive amounts of information in small, stable molecules—demanded now by data-churning behemoths such as CERN, home of the world’s most powerful particle-collider, located in Geneva, Switzerland.

-That artificially constructed molecules like XNA can store useful information does not mean that DNA does the same.
-People have imagined meaning into the bases of DNA, which they simply don’t have—to help them better understand their function and to more effectively manipulate them—for good or ill.
+The fact that artificially constructed molecules like XNA can store useful information does not mean that DNA does the same.
+People have imagined meaning into the bases of DNA, which they simply don’t have—to help better understand their function and to more effectively manipulate them—for good or ill.

 Another development in 2012, which some readers may remember, is that researchers learned to use a technique known by the acronym CRISPR to change the sequence of bases in stretches of DNA.
 These scientists insist that gene “therapies” are desperately necessary, because the fact is: DNA is defective—most of it.
 Very few humans are symmetrical, attractive, disease-free, smart, emotionally stable, long-lived, or any other desirable thing anyone might think of that is caused by how we are built or how we are “coded” at a molecular level.